mindy-zheng/OS-4760/README.md

 3. I need to implement a signal to kill all processes and free up memory after 60 seconds.
 4. I still need to find a way to print the PCB table every .5 seconds.

-10/13 -
+10/13 & 10/14 -
 After debugging more, I found that my message queue is being removed before all the worker processes have finishing sending their messages.
 Figured this out when suddenly started getting error messages: "failure to send message:invalid argument" errors.

-So I need to modify and wait for termination message...
+I added a loop that would make ensure a message to be recieved by each process that is running.
+I need to find a way to log within the logfile if a process plans to terminate.

+I realized this was also a problem with my shared memory - detaching before all the children were finished terminating.

+Running into a problem now with writing into my log.